 Looking around you do start to notice more oddities.
 Monster Hunter is firmly established in Japan and it shows, statues adorn the edges and posters cover the walls.
-Screens play trailers for the latest releases, DLCs and season passes but there’s a distinct lack of the old.
-Outside of one small poster containing some past heroes including Dante and Leon all old classics are omitted.
+Screens play trailers for the latest releases, downloadable content and season passes… but there’s a distinct lack of the old.
+Outside of one small poster containing some past heroes including Dante and Leon, all classics are omitted.
 If you’re a fan of Capcom’s past you will not find a lot of love here, the bar is all about the present.

 Most items have a quote in both English and Japanese next to it, to hit the references home.
-Drinks and meals surrounding the franchises are a fan’s dream from a spicy Dante Must Die pasta, the iconic Devil May Cry 3 pizza-slice, a Licker’s brain from Resident Evil 2, love letters to Megaman and Street Fighter and my absolute favorite: Jackpot, ice cream with chocolate referencing a recurring scene in Dante’s past.
-Drinks are similarly designed being a great homage.
+Drinks and meals surrounding the franchises are a fan’s dream from a spicy Dante Must Die pasta, the iconic Devil May Cry 3 pizza-slice, a Licker’s brain from Resident Evil 2, love letters to Megaman and Street Fighter and my absolute favorite: Jackpot, ice cream with chocolate referencing a recurring scene in Dante’s adventures.
+Drinks are similarly great homages.
 I ended up drinking a Screaming Souls which was a strawberry cocktail containing ice cubes that held little shapes that looked like Red Orbs from Devil May Cry.
-Not only was it delicious it really felt like a drink from the series.
+Not only was it delicious, it really felt like a drink from the series.

-While sipping the drink my eyes were drawn to a little corner of books, turns out the bar had a small library that you could browse through.
-Sadly most books were in very bad shape and did not make for interesting reading material.
-Though I am a fan, reading a guide for Resident Evil 6 isn’t too exciting.
-Some artbooks were on offer though like the excellent Graphic Design History of Devil May Cry.
-I tried to purchase a copy but sadly none of the material was for sale.
-For a bar with such a big history, not having anything to sell outside of food is surprising.
-This should be the place where fans could buy material surrounding their passion yet outside of a few keychains this wasn’t possible.
-Once we got our food we were again taken aback by just how delicious it was.
+For a bar who’s foundation contains so much gaming culture and history, not having anything to sell outside of food is surprising.
+This should be the place where fans could buy material surrounding their passion, yet outside of a few keychains this wasn’t possible.
+This was quickly forgiven once we got our food however, as we were again taken aback by just how delicious it was.
 It was just like in the pictures and had a really good combination of flavors without it becoming too confusing – it was all ‘just right’.

 As a bar and cafe, the Capcom Bar succeeds without measure.
 The food is a delight, well cared for and the menu is a great loving nod to the company’s history.
-Yet the bar itself is too vested in selling you on the current day and wishing you’d buy that new title, instead of paying homage to what made the company so great.
+Yet the bar itself is too vested in selling you on the current day and wishing you’d buy that new game, instead of paying homage to what made the company so great.
 The bar should’ve been a place where fans can relax, play and buy material on what they love: Capcom games.
 Going in I expected to be entertained and having a bad corny meal, going out I was well fed but disappointed.